yingyang0729/yingyang729Fanshawe1054/README.md

 This is our first experience with Github's workflow.
 This is industry standard stuff and really, really important.
 Hello,I think git hub is so interesting but it is so hard.
+I must to review the git hub commands.
+I think it is a good way.